henriksommerfeld/blog-hugo/content/article/2023-03-09-set-dotnet-log-level-using-envs/index.md

 ```
 It looks a bit strange with dots in the variable names, but it works.

-**Update 2024-09-19**: In a recently project I found that the above did not help.
+**Update 2024-09-19**: In a service I looked at recently, I found that the above did not help.
 It turned out that the project used a package that had its own logging using
 Serilog.
 To turn the volume down for that logging, I set: